Teaching

 How do these principles materialize in your exams?

-Capacity permitting, we prefer oral over written exams, and presence over online exams.
+Capacity permitting, we prefer oral exams to written exams, and presence exams to online exams.

 In oral exams, candidates may exclude parts of the lecture and can choose their favorite topic to start with.
 In return, we expect that you demonstrate a profound understanding and the ability to lead a structured discussion on the remaining topics.